Access and Inclusion

 Novotel Wilson Parking, 169-179 Thomas Street Haymarket is a 6-minute walk from the Cinema.
 You can validate your parking ticket at Palace Cinema Central and pay $8 all day and night.

-All cinemas at the Dendy Newtown are wheelchair accessible, via ramp or lift, the lift can be self-operated or ask staff for assistance.
+All cinemas at the Dendy Newtown are wheelchair accessible, via ramp or lift.
+The lift can be self-operated or you can ask staff for assistance.
 Each cinema has allocated wheelchair locations.
-To book a wheelchair space please call us on 1300 733 733.
+To book a wheelchair space, please call us on 1300 733 733.

 Dendy Newtown offers Infrared transmission, hearing aid loop and the Closed Captioning System in all cinemas to enhance the hearing and visually impaired cinema patron’s movie-going experience.
 A limited number of devices are available to loan and can be collected from the Box Office.

 Accessible bathrooms are located on Ground Level and Level 3.